 Adhesional small bowel obstruction resulting from previous surgery is treated conservatively in the first instance (unless there is evidence of strangulation / ischaemia), with a success rate of around 80%.

-A water soluble contrast study should be performed.
+A water soluble contrast study should be performed in cases that do not resolve within 24 hours conservative management.
 If contrast does not reach the colon by 6 hours then it is very unlikely that it will resolve and the patient should be taken to theatre.

 Large bowel obstruction or small bowel obstruction in a patient who has not had previous surgery (termed a “virgin abdomen”) rarely settles without surgery.